HarryZhangHH/EpisodicDRQN/README.md

 python main.py --h=10 --state_repr=bi --n_episode=10000 --batch_size=64
 ```
 ## When running
-After you successfully run the code, you will have 4 choices.
+After you successfully run the code, you will have 4 choices. <br />
 Choice **0** is to run the 2-agents benchmark. <br />
 Choice **1** is to test a method with all the other other method in 2-agents setting. <br />
 Choice **2** is to test a reinforcement learning method with another specific method in 2-agents setting. <br />